Shakyamuni177te/Deer/README.md

-# Deer
+# Deer Simulator
-a game about deer
+a text-based game about being a deer /\ coded in Small BASIC